HeizerSpider/Deep-Learning-Journey/README.md

 }
 ```

 - Rough Guideline as to which actuvation function to use:
 Hidden layers: ReLU or Leaky ReLU (Reduces likelihood for gradient to vanish)
 Output layer: For mutually exclusive classes, Softmax Function is used,
 Sigmoid Function for binary classification,
 no activation function needed for regression problems

-Activation Functions Summary
+Activation Functions Summary (Adapted from Deep Learning for Vision Systems, references below)
 ![Activation Functions Summary](/Activation_functions.jpg)